RobBednark/quiz-me/README.md

 * 7.12.20 DEV_PROCESS update the release process to use github "releases" (why? to see release history, and see what was added when) (e.g., https://github.com/timmyomahony/django-pagedown/releases) (start with 0.10.0?)
 * 6/24/20 FEATURE: when outputting dates, add the day-of-the-week, e.g. *__Tue__ June 23, 2020, 3:42 a.m.*
 * 7.15.20 ADD example fixture data (a user, some questions, answers, tags)
-* 7.14.20 UPGRADE See if I can easily move my quizme_product db data into a fresh db
 * 7.14.20 REFACTOR See if emailusername can be eliminated
 * 7/4/20, 3/28/15 allow a tree structure of tags, so that selecting a tag would select that and everything below it [suggested by Nev] (I discovered that I'm not reviewing as many flashcards because of not having this; e.g., select all non-software tags)
 * 7.12.20 FEATURE consider a "frequency" field to indicate how often to see the flashcard (why? to show important/frequent cards that I want to see often, like daily, before other cards that are waiting to be seen before now) (e.g., show this card every 1 days, and if it hasn't been seen in the last day, then show it before other cards)